Russell Targ: Remote viewing

 Remote viewing (or RV) is the practice of seeking impressions about a distant or unseen target using subjective means, in particular, extra-sensory perception (ESP) or "sensing with mind".
 Typically a remote viewer is expected to give information about an object, event, person or location that is hidden from physical view and separated at some distance.
 The term was coined in the 1970s by Targ and Puthoff, while working as researchers at SRI, to differentiate it from clairvoyance.

 In 1972 Puthoff and Targ tested remote viewer Ingo Swann at SRI, and the experiment led to a visit from two employees of the CIA's Directorate of Science and Technology.
-The result was a $50,000 CIA-sponsored project known as the Stargate Project.
+The result was a CIA-sponsored project known as the Stargate Project.
 The SRI team published papers in Nature and Proceedings of the IEEE.
 They also presented their work in a symposium on consciousness at a national meeting of the American Association for the Advancement of Science.

-A number of scientific reviews of the SRI (and later) experiments on remote viewing found no credible evidence that remote viewing works, and the topic of remote viewing is regarded as pseudoscience.
+Many scientific reviews of the SRI (and later) experiments on remote viewing found no credible evidence that remote viewing works; the topic of remote viewing is regarded as pseudoscience.